Ethanlinyf/TE-NeoVim/README.md

 # TE-Neovim
 ## From Vi to Vim, then to Neovim
 Vi is short for “visual editor” and it is available in nearly identical form on every UNIX-like system.

+Vim is a Unix based text editor that is fast and efficient as Vim can be run through a terminal.
+Vim is also commonly referred to Vi as the terms are interchangeable and both terms usually refer to Vim.
+NeoVim is a refactor of Vim but is not a rewrite of but is an extension that removes the core issues of Vim.

 ## Why Neovim
 ## The main features of TE-Neovim
 ## Installation